Making your option choices in school? Get inspired and pick the future you want

 You could grow plants for:

 The day-to-day tasks would vary depending on the season.
-You would:
+Your tasks might include:

-• Sow seeds and plant bulbs and ornamental plants
+• sowing seeds and planting bulbs and ornamental plants

-• Grow plants from cuttings and by grafting
+• growing plants from cuttings and by grafting

-• Take care of plants by watering, weeding, pruning, feeding and spraying
+• taking care of plants by watering, weeding, pruning, feeding and spraying

-• Mow grass, cut dead growth and branches and do general tidying
+• mowing grass, cut dead growth and branches and doing general tidying

-• Lay paths and look after ornamental features
+• laying paths and looking after ornamental features

 Depending on the job you could also pick, sort and package produce to be sent to retailers.
 If you work in a garden centre you could sell plants and other products and advise the customers.